leo-nardow/leo-nardow/README.md

 - 🧠 **Majoring:** Bachelor of Engineering in Instrumentation, Automation and Robotics
 - 🧠 **Majoring:** Bachelor of Computer Science
-- 💻 **I'm currently working with:** Java, Spring Boot, Oracle Cloud
+- 💻 **I'm currently working with:** Java, Spring Boot, SQL and Angular

 ##